Fixed duration positions

 - intended to be more than 1050 hours

-Fixed duration employees cannot be re-appointed after their position has reached the maximum of 12 months.
+Employees in fixed duration positions cannot be re-appointed in a fixed duration position after their position has reached the maximum of 12 months.

 A fixed duration position may not replace a regular bargaining unit employee and cannot be used to do the work of an employee laid off from the same work unit.

 Employees in fixed duration positions are eligible for paid time off in accordance with collective bargaining agreement provisions, receive a UW identification card (Husky card), and are eligible to participate in the U-PASS transit program and other programs that require a Husky card.

 Employees in fixed duration positions are generally eligible for medical, dental, life, and long term disability insurances as well as retirement plan participation subject to rules.
 Contact the Integrated Service Center for information about benefits eligibility.

 Only permanent classified staff are eligible to participate in the UW’s tuition exemption program; employees in fixed duration positions do not achieve permanent status and therefore are not eligible to participate in the tuition exemption program.